Problem: Clunky method for reviewing mockups

 - “The Fixed Header mockup shows that as you scroll, the header simplifies and sticks to the top of the page.”

 Solution: Link explanations

-We added the broad phrases to the intro page and added a description on each mockup styled as a tool-tip.
+I added the broad phrases to an intro page and added a description on each mockup styled as a tool-tip.